jback08/FairShip/field/README.md

 5) "Global" for setting which (single or composite) field is the global one
 6) "Region" for setting a local field to a specific volume, including the global field
 7) "Local" for only setting a local field to a specific volume, ignoring the global field
+'''

 The syntax for each of the above options are:

+1) FieldMap

+'''
-1) FieldMap MapLabel MapFileName x0 y0 z0
+FieldMap MapLabel MapFileName x0 y0 z0
+'''

 where MapLabel is the descriptive name of the field, MapFileName is the name of the file containing the field map data, and x0,y0,z0 are the offset co-ordinates